-On a vertical scale where the bottom of the scale is sobriety and the top of the scale is paralytic drunk, in the hospital getting one’s stomach pumped kind of thing, the definition of intoxication is just a few rings down from the top notch.
+On a vertical scale where the bottom is sobriety and the top is being in the hospital getting one’s stomach pumped, the definition of intoxication is a few rings down from that top notch.

-Below the line of intoxication though is “merry”, a zone where patrons are having a great time, they’re no doubt feeling the effects of the alcohol but are not exhibiting any clearly noticeable signs as per the definition.
-This is the zone that via right psychological and physiological management of patrons they can be assisted to not go out of in the wrong direction.
+A considerable area below the line of intoxication is what we call “merry”, a zone where patrons are having a great time, they’re no doubt feeling the effects of the alcohol but are not exhibiting any clearly noticeable signs as per the definition.

-But how do we assist patrons from crossing this line without them complaining of living in a nanny state or accusing us of being over-bearing?
+How do we effectively assist patrons from crossing this line without them complaining of living in a nanny state or accusing us of being over-bearing?